simoninireland/simplicial/doc/glossary.rst

       The Euler characteristic is a sort of hole detector for simplicial complexes, in that "un-filled" spaces are counted.
-For a stronger amnd more sophisticated (but more computationally demanding) hole detector, use :term:`homology`.
+For a stronger and more sophisticated (but more computationally demanding) hole detector, use :term:`homology`.

    face